gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    The following functionality is needed:
-   * Controlling SCTP AUTH negotiation so that SHA-256 algorithm is inlcluded, and determine that SHA-1 is not selected when the association is established.
+   * Controlling SCTP AUTH negotiation so that SHA-256 algorithm is included, and determine that SHA-1 is not selected when the association is established.

    * Determining when all SCTP packets that uses an SCTP AUTH key or